Daridove/AlgoStructTraining/README.md

 # AlgoStructTraining
-Snippets and codes that use C++ algorithms
+This repo contains some code-snippets that use C++ algorithms.
+They were also created to test logics in the "Alogirthms Disgn" course by Prof. Tim Roughgarden.